Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Identify contact information for the U.S. Embassy or Consulate in the country or countries you will be visiting for assistance in case of a medical emergency.

-Be sure to also get prescription medications refilled to last the entire duration of the trip.
-Take extra prescriptions for medications and/or eyewear, in case it is necessary to have them filled while abroad.
-Wear a medical information bracelet, if necessary, and take along a first aid kit for minor emergencies that may arise.
+Be sure to also get prescription medicines refilled to last the entire trip.
+Take extra prescriptions for medicines and/or eyewear, in case it is necessary to have them filled while abroad.
+Wear a medical information bracelet, if necessary.
+Also, take along a first aid kit for minor emergencies that may arise.

 Eat carefully if traveling to a country with an increased risk of traveler's diarrhea.
 According to the CDC, travelers' diarrhea is the most predictable travel-related illness.
 Here are some tips to try to avoid diarrhea:

-Eat foods that are steaming hot and well-cooked, as these are usually the safest.
+Eat foods that are steaming hot and well-cooked.
+These are usually the safest.

 Avoid eating foods from street vendors, no matter how appetizing they look.

 Avoid unpasteurized dairy products and raw or uncooked seafood.